Dhghomon/easy_rust/README.md

 }
 ```

-`handle` is now a `JoinHandle`, and it has the method `.join()`.
+`handle` is now a `JoinHandle`.
+What do we do with it?
+We use a method called `.join()`.
 This method means "wait until all the threads are done" (it waits for the threads to join it).
 So now just write `handle.join()` and it will wait for all ten threads to finish.

 ```rust
 fn main() {